haskell-cryptography/cacophony/README.md

   * `handshakeComplete` -- Returns `True` if the handshake is complete.

+  * `processPSKs` -- This function repeatedly applies PSKs to a NoiseState until the list of PSKs becomes empty or the handshake pattern stops asking for PSKs.

   * `handshakeHash` -- Retrieves the `h` value associated with the conversation's SymmetricState.
 This value is intended to be used for channel binding.
 For example, the initiator might cryptographically sign this value as part of some higher-level authentication scheme.
 See section 11.2 of the protocol for details.